jwe91/ArduinoUsingRaspi/README.md

 ```
 sudo apt-get install gcc-avr avr-libc avrdude
 ```
 can be used to install the required packages.
+There is a detailed description of all the commands and options in the [Arduino Project](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) on GitHub.
+Here, only the necessary commands for compiling and uploading your _arduino sketch_ are provided.